MRadesh3/nikeShoes/README.md

 - **[ShopingGo ](https://shopinggo.vercel.app/)** : ( Role : Developer ) ShopingGo is an online e-commerce platform that provides a seamless and convenient shopping experience for users.
 With a user-friendly interface and a wide range of products, ShopingGo aims to be your go-to destination for all your shopping needs.

+ - **[ThoughtFlix ](https://thoughtflix.vercel.app/)** : ( Role : Developer ) Welcome to ThoughtFlix, where profound wisdom meets cinematic flair.
+Immerse yourself in a world where quotes come to life, each thought unfolding like scenes in a movie.
+ThoughtFlix is not just a platform; it's a journey through the landscapes of inspiration, where the power of words is captured in every frame.
+Discover the art of living thoughtfully, as we curate and present a reel of insightful quotes that resonate with the rhythm of life.
+Join us on this cinematic voyage, where the screen is your canvas, and each quote paints a masterpiece of inspiration.
+Welcome to ThoughtFlix – where ideas sparkle, and thoughts shine in the spotlight.

 - **[DBATU - Student Drive ](https://mradesh3.github.io/DBATU-Student-Drive/)** : ( Role : Developer ) Welcome to DBATU - Student Drive, where we provide the data to students like projects PPTs, word files and many more.

 - **[Technical Trip](https://mradesh3.github.io/DBATU-Student-Drive/)** : ( Role : Developer ) Welcome to Technical Trip, where we introduce our users to the beneficial tools that they equired in their technical trip.